Click here for international medical scientific information about Oncology for Healthcare Professionals.

 Preclinical and clinical development

-In preclinical experiments BI 894999 has been shown in vitro to be highly active in multiple myeloma (MM), acute myeloid leukaemia (AML) and non-Hodgkin lymphoma (NHL) cell lines and patient derived samples.
-It has also shown in vivo activity in MM, AML and NHL tumour models1,2 as well as potency in small cell lung cancer, prostate and pancreas tumour models.2
+In preclinical experiments, BI 894999 has been shown in vitro to be highly active in multiple myeloma (MM) and acute myeloid leukaemia (AML) and patient-derived samples.
+It has also shown in vivo activity in MM and AML,1,2 as well as activity in small cell lung cancer, prostate and pancreatic tumour models.2

-Initial data from a Phase I study (1367.1) determined the safety profile and a maximum tolerated dose for a continuous dosing schedule in solid tumours; signs of clinical activity were reported in phase I.3 Investigation of BI 894999 in haematological malignancies and solid tumours is ongoing and recruitment for the phase I study is in progress.3,4
+Initial data from a Phase I study (1367.1) reported clinical activity of BI 894999 and determined the safety profile and a maximum tolerated dose for a continuous dosing schedule in solid tumours.3 Investigation of BI 894999 in solid tumours and haematological malignancies is ongoing and recruitment for the Phase I study is in progress.4,7

-DCR, disease control rate; DLT, dose-limiting toxicity; MTD, maximum tolerated dose; ORR, objective response rate; PFS, progression-free survival; PK, pharmacokinetics.
+BET, bromodomain and extra-terminal domain; BOR, best overall response; DCR, disease control rate; DLT, dose-limiting toxicity; MTD, maximum tolerated dose; ORR, objective response rate; PFS, progression-free survival; PK, pharmacokinetics; PSA, prostate-specific antigen.

 Tontsch-Grunt U, et al. Poster presented at AACR-NCI-EORTC 2015; Abstract B79.